-Our future success is highly dependent on our ability to obtain regulatory approval for, and then successfully commercialize, our lead product candidates, ziftomenib and tipifarnib.
+Our future success is highly dependent on our ability to obtain regulatory approval for, and then successfully commercialize, our lead product candidate, ziftomenib.
 Our business depends entirely on the successful development and commercialization of our product candidates.
 We have not completed the development of any product candidates; we currently generate no revenues from sales of any product, and we have not demonstrated that we can successfully develop a marketable product.